ausaccessfed/dev-portal/docs/_pages/saml_register.markdown

 ---
 layout: page
-title: Register your service
+title: SAML
-nav_order: 1
+nav_order: 3
-parent: SAML
-grand_parent: How to connect
+parent: Connect a New Service
 ---

 # Register your service